 So that's what's in an asset.

 It's all the stuff that logically belongs together and you will get a bunch of assets and compose them into a scene.
 So an asset has allocators in case you need to manage memory yourself, you can add an allocator.

 It has descriptors and which teach about the things that are inside of the asset.

 There's the import and export facilities and a bunch of children.

 MDLObjects themselves can comprise a hierarchy.

-Now, a typical scene graph, of course,
+Now, a typical scene graph, of course, has transformation hierarchies.

 And so an MDLObject has got a transform component.